Published on May 24, 2021 Last modified on July 09, 2021

 In most Eastern societies, there’s an emphasis on order and governance which means that the people at the top have the final word for most business decisions.
 On the other hand, organizational structures in most Western companies tend to be more flat.
 One factor that may have played a role in this particular difference is how the West has traditionally had more democratic political institutions as opposed to some Eastern countries.

-Now that we understand the roots of the most common cultural differences we encounter in IT outsourcing, let’s look at more concrete examples of how they manifest in project collaborations, and some tips on how to overcome them.
+Now that we understand the roots of the most common cultural differences we encounter in outsourcing IT projects, let’s look at more concrete examples of how they manifest in project collaborations, and some tips on how to overcome them.